raemadeline/css-for-engineers/articles/2016-09-01-semantic-html-tags.md

 </div>
 ```

-Another option (one that I personally prefer), is to change the `tagName` attribute of the component to match the appropriate semantic tag,
+A stronger but slightly more complex option is to change the `tagName` attribute of the component to match the appropriate semantic tag,

 ```handlebars
 {{#some-component